akkefa/ml-notes/docs/probability/what_is_probability.rst

 Counting
 =========
-Despite the trivial name of this topic, be assured that ‘learning to count’ is not as easy as it sounds.
+Despite the trivial name of this topic, be assured that learning to count is not as easy as it sounds.

 .. glossary::
     Sets and Subsets